cunybpl/nycet_pnp/src/content/guides/soos/chilled-water-supply-temperature-reset.md

 ## Key Values Needed to Assess Energy Consumption

 The energy savings from CHWST reset comes from reducing the amount of electrical energy that is needed to run the central cooling plant to meet the CHWST setpoint.
 Figure 4 shows modeled chiller performance curves for CHWST reset (Katipamula et al., 2007).
-Note that the multiple curves represent different cooling loads; below 80oF, the curves drop (i.e., show increased efficiency).
+Note that the multiple curves represent different cooling loads; below 80°F, the curves drop (i.e., show increased efficiency).

 figure 4

 Figure 5 presents a hypothetical comparison of the performance curves with and without CHWST reset.
-The key period to measure the savings is when the reset comes into play, in this case when OAT < 80oF.
-The total annual chiller energy saved is then the number of hours at each OAT multiplied by the difference in power consumption at those OAT values.
+The key period to measure the savings is when the reset comes into play, in this case when OAT < 80°F. The total annual chiller energy saved is then the number of hours at each OAT multiplied by the difference in power consumption at those OAT values.
 While Figure 5 represents the compressor energy saved, there will be an increase in chilled water pump energy consumption to increase flows to meet the same cooling coil loads.

 figure 5

+{{< admonition type="note" >}}
 A CHWST reset SOO alters the electrical energy consumption of all the motorized components in a central chilled water plant.
 Due to the highly interactive effects between the indoor loads, CHW loop, condenser water loop, chiller, indoor loads, and outdoor conditions, the energy calculations for a CHWST reset must be done on an hourly basis.
+{{< /admonition >}}

 ## Key Values Needed to Assess Energy Consumption
 The energy consumption of a water-cooled chilled water plant is the sum of the electrical energy of all systems associated with the plant.